 We use a specially designed meter to determine when it is safe to load an implant with a crown, bridge or denture.
 This device uses magnetic pulses to assess the level of bone integration around the implant.

 Bone integration is a direct index of implant stability and ability to handle bite forces.
-This system takes the guesswork out of placing restorations and often allows the doctors to load implants earlier than they would have without this precise verification.
+This system takes the guesswork out of placing restorations and often allows the Dr. Levine to load implants earlier than he would have without this precise verification.

 Ultrasonic Surgery Device

 Dr. Levine uses an ultrasonic surgical device to penetrate and sculpt hard surfaces and bone.
 This instrument generates a controlled micro-vibration that precisely carves bone but does not affect surrounding tissues.
 Use of the ultrasonic device makes surgeries accurate and much less invasive than when they are performed with traditional instruments.

 Our hygienists use ultrasonic scalers to gently and efficiently remove accumulated bacterial plaque and calculus from your teeth.
 It uses high-frequency vibrations to break up these deposits fast and thoroughly.
 The vibrations also kill the disease-causing bacteria lodged in the deposits.
 Ultrasonic scalers are gentler on the teeth and more comfortable for patients than traditional instruments.

 An advanced dental laser known as the Biolase® Waterlase is used for periodontal procedures.
 The Waterlase includes an adjustable water spray that provides a cooling effect during use.
 Because the laser precisely targets tissues and cauterizes while it operates, healing is fast and there is little to no post-treatment swelling or discomfort.